joakimbeng/node-red-contrib-readability/README.md

 > A Node-RED readability node

-A node that runs [`readability-from-string`](https://www.npmjs.com/package/readability-from-string) on the input payload.
+A node that runs [`readability-js`](https://www.npmjs.com/package/readability-js) on the input payload.

-The input message **must** contain a `url` property containing the URL for the HTML source, which is used for making relative URLs absolute.

 ## Installation